 - Professionalism: Demonstrate the responsibility and independence that is necessary for an instructor to be a critical reflective practitioner.

 - Reflection: Demonstrate the ability to honestly reflect on the accomplishments and shortcomings of the candidate’s teaching in relation to evidence of student learning.

-Early formative observations provide opportunities to identify strengths and weaknesses of the candidate while there is still plenty of time to make and evaluate changed practices.
-Final summative visits and evaluations document the quality of teaching and learning that has taken place during the semester.
+Early formative observations from your field experience supervisor provide opportunities to identify your strengths and weaknesses as a teacher while there is still plenty of time to make and evaluate changed practices.
+Final summative visits and evaluations from your field experience supervisor document the quality of teaching and learning that has taken place during the semester.

 Each class observation should include:

 - a preliminary meeting to discuss instructional plans for the lesson in the context of the course and to identify things to observe;